sidney-simmons/gradle-plugin-external-properties/README.md

     // Get a property - returns a default value if the property cannot be resolved println props.get('this.property.does.not.exist', 'This is a default value!')

+    // See if a property exists - returns a boolean println props.exists('another.property')
 }
 ```